-

 wonderful cutting board...The best part is chopping vegetables and serving them from the board when company comes over. ...Quality John Boos carving board...We have a smaller Cherrywood board from Boos as well.
 Both boards are terrific!

-Pros: appearance, beauty, quality
+Pros: appearance, quality, beautiful

 Add to Bag -